 Founded in 1948 to provide adoptive placement for babies, over time programs were added to meet new community needs: birth parent counseling, foster care, aging services, international adoptions, services to refugees, aid following disasters, and parent education.
-Since 2000, LFS has added: an African American Caregiver Support Program; an infant adoption awareness training program for healthcare providers; a Fall Prevention hotline for older adults; foster care services for unaccompanied refugee minors; an employment training center for refugees; and basic legal immigration services.
-In 2012 LFS assumed operations of a SafeTouch Body Safety program, family visitation facility and parenting education classes in Weld County, and opened a refugee services office in Albuquerque, New Mexico.
+Since 2000, LFS has added: an African American Caregiver Support Program; an infant adoption awareness training program for healthcare providers; foster care services for unaccompanied refugee minors; an employment training center for refugees; and basic legal immigration services.
+In 2012 LFS assumed operations of a SafeTouch Body Safety program, family visitation facility, and parenting education classes in Weld County, and opened a refugee services office in Albuquerque, New Mexico.
 LFS is now one of the largest private foster care providers in the state and the largest refugee resettlement agency in the Rocky Mountain region.

 With offices located in Denver, Colorado Springs, Fort Collins, Greeley/Evans and Fort Morgan, CO and Albuquerque, NM, and services provided in Wyoming, Montana and Western Nebraska, LFS now responds to critical social and emotional needs of approximately 30,000 people annually.
 The issues encountered daily by LFS staff and volunteers include unintended pregnancy, family violence, child abuse and neglect, the impact of man-made and natural disasters, older adult isolation, and the plight of refugees and documented immigrants.
 LFS develops and provides programs that not only respond to such issues, but also help to prevent these situations from occurring in the first place.
-LFS accomplishments over the past fiscal year (FY13-14) include:
+LFS accomplishments over the past fiscal year (FY15-16) include:

-- Refugee resettlement and asylee services to 1,362 individuals
+- Refugee resettlement and asylee services to 4,489 individuals

-- Foster care to 233 domestic children through 147 therapeutic and traditional foster homes
+- Foster care to 217 domestic children through 103 therapeutic and traditional foster homes

-- Foster care and independent living services to 91 unaccompanied refugee minors
+- Foster care and independent living services to 88 unaccompanied refugee minors

-- Respite care through the KPC Respite Center to 72 children in 47 families
+- Respite care through the KPC Respite Center to 889 children in 478 families

-- Visitation and safe exchange services to 232 adults and 171 children
+- Visitation and safe exchange services to 460 adults and 359 children

-- Adoption placements of 45 children and services to 50 adoptive and waiting parents
+- Adoption placements of 29 children and services to 50 adoptive and waiting parents

-- Options counseling services for 54 women and their families
+- Options counseling services for 44 women and their families

-- SafeTouch: Body Safety Program delivered to 13,194 elementary school children
+- SafeTouch: Body Safety Program delivered to 11,652 elementary school children

-- Disaster response and recovery services to 793 individuals
+- Disaster response and recovery services to 358 individuals

 - Education and enrichment services to more than 10,000 individuals.